tahamajs/Course-Selection-System_Project/README.md

 * Use the provided** **`docker-compose.yml` for production deployments.
 * Configure CI/CD pipelines using GitHub Actions for automated testing and deployment.

-## Contributing

-* Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-* Follow the branching and commit message conventions as defined in the project guidelines.

 ## License